oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 7: Enable Features

-In this task, you will enable features before creating an application.
-Features are a set of optional application capabilities in Oracle APEX that you can include in your new application.
+Oracle APEX provides features like Progressive Web Apps (PWA) and Access Control to enhance application functionality and security.
+In this task, you will enable these features to make your app installable on devices and secure it with role-based access controls.

 1. Under **Features**, check **Install Progressive Web App** and **Access Control**.